transdigiware/blockchain/howto/ibp-console-smart-contracts.md

 {:tip: .tip}
 {:pre: .pre}

-# Deploy a smart contract on the network tutorial
+# Deploy a smart contract on the network
 {: #ibp-console-smart-contracts}

 A smart contract is the code, sometimes referred to as chaincode, that applications interact with to read and update data on the blockchain ledger.
 A smart contract can turn business logic into an executable program that is agreed to and verified by all members of a blockchain network.
 This tutorial is the third part in the [sample network tutorial series](#ibp-console-smart-contracts-structure) and describes how to deploy smart contracts to start transactions in the blockchain network.